-Websites, Applications, and Document Remediation: Making Existing Digital Content Accessible
+Websites, Applications, and Document Remediation: We Make Your Existing Digital Content Accessible

 Any accessibility remediation effort will first start with our accessibility audit services.
 By evaluating and testing your site, application, and documents against WCAG 2.0, Section 508, or other recognized accessibility standards, both your team and ours will have a firm grasp of what accessibility issues need to be addressed and in what priority.

-After the audit, we will work with you to develop a roadmap on how to proceed, fully explaining what needs to be done, by whom, in what order, and why.
+After the audit, we will work with you to develop a roadmap on how to proceed, fully explaining what accessibility issues need to be fixed, by whom, in what order, and why.
 Many digital assets can be remediated directly by either your in-house team or our accessibility specialists; others may need to be recreated or converted to render them fully accessible.
 Still others may be third-party components that need discussions with the provider to move that component closer to being fully accessible.

 What types of digital assets can be remediated?